Code-Institute-Submissions/second-milestone-project-15/README.md

 <https://www.piqsels.com/>

+The results page images are taken from the Google Places API, and are subject to change.
+An image credit is presented underneath the image that will update dynamically, in line with
+Google's attribution policy.

 ### Acknowledgements
 My design was partly inspired by this [guide](https://www.sitepoint.com/simple-javascript-quiz/), mostly for its use of slides to display the questions.

 I made frequent use of [Stack Overflow](https://stackoverflow.com/) and the Google Maps API [documentation](https://developers.google.com/maps/documentation) for help and advice.
+The code used to access the Google APIs is based on the advice of their documentation, with some changes made to suit my goals.

 To create the background gradient, text shadow, and box shadow effects, I used the following online tools: [Here](https://cssgradient.io/), [Here](https://html-css-js.com/css/generator/text-shadow/) and [Here](https://www.cssmatic.com/box-shadow).